Shahanshahsidd208/Anonymous-reporting/README.md

 it only captures location.
-it also asks phone number and location permission if the location is denied then it doesnot send any data.
+it also asks phone number and location permission if the location is denied then it doesnot send any data. if the number is not submitted then the location captured will be sent to the police station without number.